 At the end of 2004 and the first quarter of 2005 we saw the arrival of new desks.
-Now the room looks professional and we’ve received numerous compliments on the practicality and the appearance of the design.
-We have new computers and provide long and short courses in Windows 7 and Windows 8.1 as well as courses in Cloud Computing and using Tablets (iPad & Android) and a range of other relative courses deemed of interest to our members.
+Now the room looked professional and we received numerous compliments on the practicality and the appearance of the design.
+We had new computers and provided long and short courses in Windows 7 and Windows 8.1 as well as courses in Cloud Computing and using Tablets (iPad & Android) and a range of other relative courses deemed of interest to our members.

 Australian Seniors Computer Clubs Association (ASCCA) conduct annual competitions Australia-wide for the many affiliated clubs in website design, newsletters, digital photography and creative writing.

 Some Awards that have come our way